jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Alright, wrote a lot of lines...
 I think I am just up to flashing stepper firmwares - now updated so I won't have to do this again to reset SPU / axis etc (bless).... and then having a kind of 'vm init' switch that should reset everything pretty well.
 Then I'm into tool swapping, I think, god bless?

 Great, that works, nice to have remote settings.
 Next is tool changing... then I'm into loadcell reading / the loop-poll / display during print.

+... ok, nothing glamorous today. have started on TC macros, will flesh out tomorrow with big morning brain energy. eternal recurrence of 'knocking' motor controller, should fix eventually.

 ## 2021 01 30